-Thus, there were not 'two' peoples - the Ji 姬 and the 'Yuezhi' '月氏' - living by the same river, in the same area,
+Thus, there were not 'two' peoples-the Ji 姬 and the 'Yuezhi' '月氏'-living by the same river, in the same area, at the same time, and having names identical in pronunciation; there was one people living by that river, in that location, and at that time: the 月 姬氏 Yue-Ji clan-the 'Moon Ji clan.'5

-The correct spelling in Chinese, then, of the name of this moon people, the Moon Ji, is, as I have shown above, 月 姫.
+The correct spelling in Chinese, then, of the name of this moon people, the Moon Ji, is, as I have shown above, 月姫.
 The name is accurately transliterated in English as Yue-Ji; and when this people is spoken of as the 'Moon Ji clan,' the Chinese spelling is 月姫氏.
 In The Padjanaks, I write: